 What is the I-20 Form

-The I-20 Form has an Employment Authorisation segment for F1 visa and J1 visa understudies who need to work or plan to work in the USA as a component of their course educational program.
+The I-20 Form has an Employment Authorization segment for F1 visa and J1 visa understudies who need to work or plan to work in the USA as a component of their course educational program.
 This segment is not applicable for M1 visa holders.

 F, M and J are the different types of visas available for students going to the US.
 The F visa is for academic and language students, whereas the M visa is for vocational students.
-Students looking for a short term visit apply for the J type visa.
+Students looking for a short-term visit apply for the J type visa.

 Eligibility Criteria for I-20 Form